-3. Language and Cultural Barriers
+3. Language and cultural barriers

-These differences can impact how employees interact with one another, how they prioritize project tasks, what they deem to be success, and so on.
+These differences can impact how employees interact with one another, how they prioritize project tasks, what they deem to be a success, and so on.

 - As part of a team-building exercise, allow remote employees to share insights and details about their cultures and geographic regions.
 This helps reduce cultural-related misunderstandings, and it strengthens bonds among team members.

 For others, it is more important to be engaged in the work for a set number of hours a day.
-For that second group, tracking their performance can be difficult.
+In either case, tracking their performance can be difficult.

 - When you manage remote workers, you have a lot less insight into how work is getting done.
 Again, this means you need to be especially explicit about your expectations.
 Employees must know what’s expected of them at all times, including if you’re concerned about hours logged or if you’re simply interested in the end product (regardless of time spent).